-With a sleek white finish, the Pinemeadow PGX Putter is an entry level putter for the beginner looking to start their set with a high-performing, low-cost putter.
+With a sleek white finish, the Pinemeadow PGX Putter is an entry-level putter for the beginner looking to start their set with a high-performing, low-cost putter.
 With alignment lines on top of the club head, the beginner is in good hands when striking the putt with the PGX.

-The Pinemeadow has added weight to the clubhead for stable and smooth balance that helps around the faster greens commonly seen in courses across the country.
+The Pinemeadow has added weight to the clubhead for a stable and smooth balance that helps around the faster greens commonly seen in courses across the country.
 Included with the putter is a custom padded headcover that protects the face from nicks and scratches and keeps the contact area clean.

 Ray Cook Golf Silver Ray 500 Limited Edition RED Putter